Terms & Conditions for the Loop Turn Down and Save Service

 - be a user of the Trust Power app: Loop

-- have consented to, and not remove your consent for, sharing your smart meter data with us and our partners.
-Your smart meter half-hourly data will be read by us and our partners on a daily basis until such time as you opt out of our Service, or the Service comes to an end
+- have consented to, and not remove your consent for, sharing your smart meter data with us and our trusted partner / data processor.
+Your smart meter half-hourly data will be read by us and our trusted partner / data processor on a daily basis until such time as you opt out of our Service, or the Service comes to an end

-- have a working electricity smart meter which has been sending us smart meter data during the past 20 days with sufficient data to allow baselining of your usage in accordance with the methodology outlined in modification BSC P376
+- have a working electricity smart meter which is half-hourly metered, is actively communicating with the DCC (Smart Meter Network) and has done for at least 30 days prior to the first Turn Down and Save event, with sufficient data to allow baselining of your usage in accordance with the methodology approved by ESO.

 - opt-into the Service by accepting these Terms and Conditions